 Iron foundry maquette

-An impressive and important iron foundry casting maquette with original silver and red painted finish from Hopkinsons, leading designers and manufacturers of industrial valves since 1843 [see images].
+An impressive and important 1920s iron foundry casting maquette with original silver and red painted finish - and a stunning wall hanging.
+It was made by Hopkinsons, leading designers and manufacturers of industrial valves since 1843 [see images].
 Seamlessly crafted from sandwiched blocks of wood, it was sculpted to mirror one side of a cast gun metal or steel valve; this maquette - or 'pattern' as it was called - was then used to make the mould for a 'parallel slide' designed valve.

-We have a selection of these unique and rare early twentieth century maquettes, bought directly from Hopkinsons in 2004 when the foundry relocated, dispensing with its old fixtures and fittings.
+We have just three of these unique and rare early twentieth century maquettes, bought directly from Hopkinsons in 2004 when the foundry relocated, dispensing with its old fixtures and fittings.
 Now fitted with cabinet hooks, it makes for a highly sculptural wall hanging - a handsome slice of Victorian Britain's industrial engineering history.